Nutrition

 Both your digestive and nervous systems are full of neurons, which are cells that send signals telling your body what to do.
 One of the main ways the brain and gut work together is through the production of neurotransmitters and other chemical messengers that allow neurons to communicate with other neurons throughout the body.
 This includes effects on your mental health.

-If you’ve ever felt nausea when put in an anxiety-filled situation, felt “butterflies” when you’re nervous, or experienced feelings of hunger as soon as you start thinking about food, these are great examples of the instant link between gut and brain.
+If you’ve ever felt nausea when put in an anxiety-filled situation, felt “butterflies” when you’re nervous, or experienced feelings of hunger as soon as you start thinking about food, these are great examples of the instant link between the gut and the brain.
 Prolonged stress may contribute to changes in the digestive system over time.

 Gut Health and Mental Health